 Today was a long awaited day and a pillar of our trip…to snorkel at the Great Barrier Reef.
 This would be the last adventure in this grand adventure so we wanted to make the most of it.

 Our hotel was just two blocks from the beach so yesterday we went out to the Four Mile Beach.
-There were a lot of people there but the lifeguard had determined that there were dangerous jellyfish in the water so no one could go in the water.
-I was thinking how hard to would be to take your kids to the beach for a vacation and then tell them they can’t go in the water.
+There were a lot of people there, but the lifeguard had determined that there were dangerous jellyfish in the water so no one could go in the water.
+I was thinking how hard it would be to take your kids to the beach for a vacation and then tell them they can’t go in the water.

 The box jellyfish sting kills in two minutes so you don’t want to mess around.
 Here is the posted reality.
 Note the crazy people ignoring the threat.

 Laying on the beach is always a fun way to relax.